Snowden writes to Germans to seek support in spy row

 BERLIN Fugitive U.S. intelligence contractor Edward Snowden has told Germany he is counting on international support to stop Washington's 'persecution' of him for revealing the scale of its worldwide phone and Internet surveillance.

-In an open letter to a country at the center of the row over U.S. spying on allies, Snowden said his revelations had helped to "address formerly concealed abuses of the public trust".
+In an open letter to a country at the centre of the row over U.S. spying on allies, Snowden said his revelations had helped to "address formerly concealed abuses of the public trust".

 Complaining that Washington continued to "treat dissent as defection" and speaking of a "sustained campaign of persecution" that he said had forced him into exile in Russia, Snowden wrote that "speaking the truth is not a crime."